Skip to content

 #1.
 Wondershare UniConverter

 Wondershare UniConverter is a paid desktop app that handles batch URL input and is the fastest option in the lineup when you have multiple links to process.
-We tested the 2026 release on macOS Sonoma and Windows 11, pasting 12 cloud links into the Downloader tab; all 12 finished in one queue without manual restarts.
+The Downloader tab accepts a queue of cloud links and runs them in one pass without manual restarts.

 • Batch input accepts up to 30 URLs in a single queue